LVH-IT/TwitchCategoryChangeDetector/README.md

 curl -X POST "https://id.twitch.tv/oauth2/token?client_id=PUTYOURCLIENTIDHERE&client_secret=PUTYOURCLIENTSECRETHERE&grant_type=client_credentials"

-Just replace "PUTYOURCLIENTIDHERE" and "PUTYOURCLIENTSECRET" whith the actual information.
+Just replace "PUTYOURCLIENTIDHERE" and "PUTYOURCLIENTSECRETHERE" whith the actual information you got before.
-You will then find your bearer token in the response and you can also put it into the config.json file.
+You will then find your bearer token in the response and you can put it into the config.json file.
+Just keep in mind that your bearer token will expire after the amount of time given in the curl response and you will have to get a now one.

+You are now done and you can use quickstart.bat to start monitoring a twitch channel.

 ### Flags you can use